material-components/material-components-web/README.md

 - Best-in-class performance and adherence to the [Material Design guidelines](https://material.google.com)
 - Seamless integration with other JS frameworks and libraries

 MDC-Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
-In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate material components into your site in a lightweight, idiomatic fashion.
+In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

 ## Quick start